Natural Graph Wavelet Packet Dictionaries: Background

 Instead of the usual $\ell^2$-distance, we use the \emph{absolute gradient} of each eigenvector as its feature vector describing its behavior.
 More precisely, let $Q(G) \in \R^{N \times M}$ be the \emph{incidence matrix} of an input graph $G(V,E,W)$ whose $k$th column indicates the head and tail of the $k$th edge $e_k \in E$.
 However, we note that we need to orient each edge of $G$ in an arbitrary manner to form a directed graph temporarily in order to construct its incidence matrix.
 For example, suppose $e_k$ joins nodes $i$ and $j$, then we can set either $(Q_{ik}, Q_{jk})=(-\sqrt{W_{ij}}, \sqrt{W_{ij}})$ or $(\sqrt{W_{ij}}, -\sqrt{W_{ij}})$.
 Of course, we set $Q_{lk}=0$ for $l \neq i, j$.
 It is easy to see that $Q(G) \, Q(G)^\transp=L(G)$.

 We now define the \emph{DAG pseudometric} between $\bphi_i$ and $\bphi_j$ by

 where $\abs.(\cdot)$ applies the absolute value in the entrywise manner to its argument.
-We note that this quantity is not a metric but a \emph{pseudometric} because the identity of discernible of the axioms of metric is not satisfied.
+We note that $|\nabla_G| \bphi$, the absolute gradient of an eigenvector $\bphi$, is invariant with respect to: 1) sign flip, i.e., $|\nabla_G| \bphi \equiv |\nabla_G|(-\bphi)$ and 2) choice of sign of each column (i.e., edge orientation) of the incidence matrix $Q(G)$.
+We also note that this quantity is not a metric but a \emph{pseudometric} because the identity of discernible of the axioms of metric is not satisfied.
 In order to see the meaning of this quantity, let us analyze its square as follows.

 where $\langle \cdot,\cdot \rangle_E$ is the inner product over edges.
 The last term of the formula can be viewed as \emph{a global average of absolute local correlation} between eigenvectors.
 In this sense, this quantity is related to the \emph{Hadamard-product affinity} between eigenvectors proposed by Cloninger and Steinerberger~\cite{CLONINGER-STEINERBERGER}.
 Note that the computational cost is $O(M)$ for each $\distDAG(\cdot,\cdot)$ evaluation provided that the eigenvectors have already been computed.